Asian, tropical coastlines most vulnerable to rising seas, study finds

 Already, the global average sea level is rising at more than 3mm per year, accelerating as global warming melts glaciers and polar ice and expands the oceans.

-The tropics are particularly vulnerable, with a large number of low-lying river deltas and strong tropical storms.
+The tropics, with a large number of low-lying river deltas and strong tropical storms, are particularly vulnerable.

 "There are also man-made factors like loss of forests, drainage for agriculture, poor urban planning that is driving land subsidence," said study co-author Aljosja Hooijer, an environmental scientist at a Dutch research institute, Deltares, and the National University of Singapore.

-It is also higher than an October 2019 study, which concluded that by 2100, areas that are currently home to 190 million people or more would be affected by rising sea levels.
+The figures are also higher than those in an October 2019 study, which concluded that by 2100, areas that are currently home to 190 million people or more would be affected by rising sea levels.

-The authors of the new study said research was still ongoing and methods were being further improved.

-"This global study is a first step and therefore it's quite coarse.
-If you go regional or local, you need more refined models," Hooijer said.
-"But even with this data, policymakers can start making broad assessments."